ngbites/angularbites.com/src/posts/2020-07-11-async-rendering-with-a-single-rx-operator.md

 }, [])
 ```

 Finally, we check if the amount of processed items is as long as the initial list.
-In this way, we can understand if it first emission is complete, and in case we set the flag to `false`:
+In this way, we can understand if the first emission is complete, and in case we set the flag to `false`:

 ```typescript
 tap((scannedItems: T[]) => {